-Being comprised of recycled hardwood, laminate flooring is susceptible to permanent damage if it is allowed to come into contact with water for a considerable amount of time.
-When the proper precautions are taken, however, it can deliver ideal results.
+Being comprised of wood fiber board, laminate flooring is susceptible to permanent damage if it comes into contact with water for a considerable amount of time.
+When the proper precautions are taken, however, it can deliver long last performance.

 Ambient Air Conditions

 Planning on installing your laminate flooring in moist conditions?
 It is highly recommended to keep an eye on the environmental conditions of the room you are working in, as this flooring material is susceptible to changes in temperature and humidity.
 Placing laminate flooring in a room with a high moisture content in the air can begin to saturate the material, resulting in future buckling and swelling.

 The top wear layer on your laminate flooring is designed to provide a strong defense against a range of scratches, scrapes, gouges, and more, and when it comes to spills and stains, this layer also delivers some protection.
 It’s important to keep in mind that untouched spills can allow the liquid to penetrate the seams of your planks, impacting the interior layers and resulting in a number of problems.
 Even a simple cleanup with a mop can result in serious issues, as high amounts of water can infiltrate a number of entry points.
 (Always refer to the cleaning instructions from the manufacturer of the flooring.)